appsoftwareltd/folder-size/README.md

 -r or --recursion-level

-Example: 4
-Required: No
-Default: 2
+Example: 4, Required: No, Default: 2

 ## Set the sort direction (by size)